bnk5532/BNK-Port-v2/README.md

 # BNK-Portfolio (BNK-Port-v2)

 ## Purpose
-A React website that showcases my projects, resume, social media, and contact information.
+A React website that showcases my projects as a web developer as well as my resume, social media, and contact information.

 If you like what you see, and you're hiring, please do not hesitate to contact me!

 ## Built With
 * HTML
 * CSS
 * Javascript
+* React-Bootstrap
+* Font Awesome

 ## Website
 https://bnk5532.github.io/BNK-Port/